DevOpsPlayground/Terraform-X-Minecraft/lab_1/README.md

   }
 }
 ```
-We'll work on a very simple use case today, but in more advanced configurations we may have multiple providers, as well as a remote backend configured in this file
+We'll work on a very simple use case today, but in more advanced configurations we may have multiple providers, as well as a remote backend configured in this file.

 We instructed Terraform on which version of the provider to use, so now we need to configure it.
 Create a `provider.tf` file in the same directory and populate it with the snippet below:
 ```go